benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - This is the traditional MVC equivalent in Backbone
-- You have a separate file for model & view (logic) as well as the template (markup)
+- You have a separate file for the template (markup) as well as model & view (logic)
 - A non-JS expert could come in and make changes in a familiar env
 - We used `js-*` prefix in our templates to safely reference them in views
-- But the templating languages were intended to be _just_ markup, so limited logic...

 /////